 Select a Pull or Knob Style

 Once you’ve decided on hardware type, you’ll want to think about what style suits your space best.
 Hardware with ridges, curved silhouettes, and textured detailing typically work well with traditional or heritage-inspired designs.
-Modern cabinetry tends to have clean lines and edges with a sleek, minimal profile that is smooth to the touch.
+Modern cabinetry tend to have clean lines and edges with a sleek, minimal profile that is smooth to the touch.

 Pick a Material or Choose a Finish

 Next, you’ll want to consider the finish.
 Cabinet hardware works best when the finish adds contrast to the room.
 What color are your cabinets?
 What about your appliances, faucet, and lighting?
 What color are your hinges?
 In general, warmer toned spaces with brass cabinetry have a vintage feel to them, while cooler tones with darker cabinet hardware lean more contemporary.